Generate PowerPoint Slides from Org Mode Using Pandoc

 - "stand alone" images and images with text, possibly bulleted

-- The test files can be found in a zip file org2pptx.zip
+- The test files can be found in a zip file ./org2pptx.zip.
+Please consult the file README.txt in the ZIP file.

 Options to Run the Conversion